-In this step, you will install Agent for Exchange and the management console on the machine running the Exchange server.
+In this step, you will install Agent for Exchange and the management console on the machine running Exchange Server.

 - 1. Log on to the machine as a domain administrator and start the setup program. - 2.
-Click Install Acronis Backup & Recovery 11.5.
+Click Install Acronis Backup.
 Accept the terms of the license agreement. - 3.
-Click Add licenses and type in your license key or import it from a file. - 4.
-Specify the folder where the product will be installed. - 5.
+Select the Back up this machine's data check box, and on the next page ensure that the Microsoft Exchange Server check box is selected. - 4.
+When prompted for licenses, select I purchased a license or a subscription. - 5.
+Click Add licenses and type in your license key or import it from a file. - 6.
+Leave the default I will register the component(s) later setting. - 7.
 Specify credentials for the account under which the Agent for Exchange service will run.
-By default, the setup program will create a dedicated user account for the service. - 6.
-Choose whether the machine will participate in the Acronis Customer Experience Program (CEP). - 7.
+By default, the setup program will create a dedicated user account for the service. - 8.
+Choose whether the machine will participate in the Acronis Customer Experience Program (CEP). - 9.
 Proceed with the installation.

-Running Acronis Backup & Recovery 11.5
+Running Acronis Backup

-To start the management console, either double-click the Acronis Backup & Recovery 11.5 icon on the desktop, or select from the Start menu: Acronis Packup & Recovery 11.5 Management Console > Acronis Backup & Recovery 11.5.
+To start the management console, either double-click the Acronis Backup icon on the desktop, or select from the Start menu: Acronis > Acronis Backup Management Console > Acronis Backup.